 NCSP competencies for cervical screening education and training

 The NCSP Competencies for cervical screening education and training (PDF, 514 KB) replaces the NCSP Competencies for Smear Taker Training, 2009.

 This document provides detail on the skills, knowledge and attributes expected of a cervical sample taker, as well as the requirements for training entry, assessment and maintaining competence.

 It has been developed by the NCSP in consultation with stakeholders to ensure nationally consistent teaching and assessment standards.

 Providers of cervical screening training programmes are required to be registered and accredited by NZQA to deliver Unit Standard 29556: Conduct cervical screening.

 HPV testing as per the Guidelines for Cervical Screening officially commenced on 1 October 2009.
-The HPV testing - smear taker's responsibilities (pdf, 34.2 KB) fact sheet explains and clarifies changes to smear takers’ responsibilities with the introduction of HPV testing.

 An online training module has been developed to assist with supporting your knowledge of HPV and the HPV vaccine.
 It will assist you with knowing when to order an HPV test as part of regular cervical screening, and discussing the results of those tests with women.
 The HPV module is available on the LearnOnline website.